Nancy McNamara OD, PhD, MS Co-Director of Berkeley Optometry's Dry Eye Clinic

 What is this clinic?

-The UC Berkeley Sjögren’s Syndrome clinic is one of only a few clinics nationwide that offers a multidisciplinary approach to the diagnosis, treatment, and management of patients with Sjögren’s syndrome.
+The UC Berkeley Sjögren’s Clinic is one of only a few clinics nationwide that offers a multidisciplinary approach to the diagnosis, treatment, and management of patients with Sjögren’s syndrome.
 Sjögren’s syndrome is a leading cause of autoimmune disease that affects nearly 4 million Americans (9 out of 10 patients are women).
 While the disease can affect the entire body, patients often experience excessive dryness of the eyes and mouth that results from the damage to glands that produce tears and saliva.
 Because Sjögren’s syndrome affects numerous organs, it is important for patients to be evaluated by an eye care provider, oral medicine specialist, and rheumatologist.

 How do I know if this clinic is right for me?